 2) If you have a ball pump, you can insert the tip of the pump in the hole and start to inflate the ball.
-If you do not have a specially made pump, you may use a bike pump or a compressor to inflate your ball by attaching an adapter (sold separately with most balls).
+If you do not have a specially made pump, you may use a bike pump or a compressor to inflate your ball by attaching an adapter (usually sold separately).
 The adapter can be distinguished from the plug, because it is threaded on one end.
 The threaded end attaches to your bike pump or compressor and the other end inserts inside the ball.
 Start filling your ball with air.

 3) Make a mark on the wall or on a yard stick to where your ball should inflate to.
-You can use the chart below or on our page Selecting the Best Ball Size for You as a guide if you like.
+You can use the chart below.
 Some exercise balls have a sizing guide with them.

-4) Fill the ball to a level that you feel is comfortable using the 90-degree angle rule (See Selecting the Best Ball Size for You).
+4) Fill the ball to a level that you feel is comfortable using the 90-degree angle rule.
 If you are sitting on the ball with your feet flat, your hips and knees should form a 90-degree angle with each other.
 DO NOT OVER INFLATE THE BALL!
-Fill to ~80% or so that you can dent the ball about 6" if you stick your finger in the ball.
+Fill to ~80% or so that you can dent the ball about 6″ if you stick your finger in the ball.
 Let it sit for 24 hours before filling to 100% so that you can dent the ball ~2” if you stick your finger in the ball.
 You should be able to push the ball in 2” when the exercise ball is fully inflated.